ScreamingHawk/ScreamingHawk.github.io/_posts/2017-09-12-bitcoin-cash-from-pre-fork-wallet.md

 ```

 If the result is `org.bitcoin.production`, you got the password right and can continue.
+Or if the result is just `#`, you've got an early version of the back up file and you can find the WIF private keys in this file.

 Use the `wallet-tool` to dump the private keys from your backup.